 For eons, Alaskans have sustained themselves with wild bounties from the sea.
 This reverence for fish can be seen in native arts, as well as the fishing practices of the families who make their living off the sea.
 Being responsible stewards of this rich natural resource means using careful harvesting methods, accurately reporting catches, and adhering to scientific data.
 This is the only way to protect the fish and the livelihood of fishermen and the communities that depend on them.

 Alaska is just about as close as we’re going to get to a clean environment on the planet.
-Where the wild salmon, halibut, black cod and spot prawns eat only what nature provides.
-In Alaska, marine habitats are protected from harmful fishing methods and industrial pollution.
+Where the wild salmon, halibut, black cod and other seafood eat only what nature provides.
+Alaska protects marine habitats from harmful fishing methods and industrial pollution.
+In many cases, Alaska’s fishermen advocate for the sanctity of the waters and the forest habitats that nourish spawning salmon.

 In Alaska’s Marine Protected Areas, hundreds of thousands of square miles have been established in the waters off Alaska to safeguard this habitat from human activity.
 No Alaska seafood has ever been listed as endangered under the Endangered Species Act.